vvsubash/subash/site/content/index.md

 This is my website, I'm going to use this website to learn technologies.
 ---

-Look at the [Content documentation](https://content.nuxtjs.org/) to learn more.

 Things I will use to build this website